 Early and frequent exposure to pornographic images affects a young person’s brain development.
 It can awaken their body to feelings and experiences they aren’t ready for.
 A child doesn’t often have access to alcohol or drugs, but masturbation and porn is another way to escape stress, especially when the child hasn’t been taught healthy ways of coping with those emotions.
 It can quickly go from curiosity to compulsion.

-Instead of letting them roam the Internet with no boundaries, learn how to protect your kids online with accountability and filtering.
+Instead of letting them roam the Internet with no boundaries, learn how to protect your kids online with Screen accountability.

 If you are already the parent of someone struggling with compulsive sexual behavior, please don’t beat yourself up.
 You loved your child.
 You probably did the best you could with what you knew.
 Maybe you had a role to play in the development of their issue or maybe it would have happened anyway.
 Either way, it’s not too late to use some of the tips above.